ARTS-Laboratory/LabVIEW-code-for-Recording-Optris-Xi-videos/software/README.md

 # Software

 ## Record
-LabVIEW code to operate Optris thermal cameras.
+LabVIEW code for interfacing with Optris thermal cameras.

 The software development kit (SDK) must be installed for the code to function.

-Implementation of camera preview footage in LabVIEW is in progress.
-There is no preview.
+> **Note:** Live camera preview is not yet available in LabVIEW.

-## npz Processing
+## NPZ File Processor

+A Python script that converts `.npz` thermal data files into viewable video footage and extracts key thermal metrics.

+### Output

+- **Video file** — watchable footage generated from the `.npz` data
-Code to process npz files into watchable footage.
-It also produces a CSV file containing thermal data of a frame with the highest pixel value.
+- **CSV file** — thermal data extracted from the frame with the highest recorded pixel value